HazemAbdesamed/bike-points/README.md

 ### Historical Insights
 - **Bikes in Use by Day of the Week:**
-  A bar chart showing the number of bikes in use for each day of the week, helping identify usage patterns.
+  A bar chart showing the average number of in use bikes for the days of the week, helping identify usage patterns.

-- **Bike Points Non-Availability Heatmap:**
+- **Bike Points Non-Availability:**
   A heatmap displaying bike points' non-availability by day of the week.
 The x-axis represents days, while the y-axis represents the bike points with highest instances of non-availability.
+The metric represents the number of occurrences for when a bike point had no available bike by day.

-- **Peak Hours Heatmap:**
+- **Peak Hours:**
   A heatmap showcasing the busiest hours for bike points, broken down by day of the week and time intervals.
+The metric represents the average number of empty docks by day and time interval.

 - **Broken Docks by Day of the Month:**
-  Line charts illustrating the trend of broken docks over the days.
+  A Line chart illustrating the maximum number of broken docks over the previous days.

 ![near-real-time metrics](/near-real-time%20metrics.jpg)
 ![historical charts](/Historical%20charts.jpg)